The Amazons (album)

-The Amazons is the debut album by the British alternative rock band The Amazons.
+The Amazons is the debut studio album by British alternative rock band The Amazons.
 It was released on 26 May 2017 through Fiction Records.
 The album debuted at number eight on the UK Album Charts.

 Background

 Five singles were released prior to the album.
 The opening track "Stay With Me" featured on the soundtrack to the football simulation game FIFA 18, while "Black Magic" featured on fellow football simulation game PES 2019.